geo-gkez/go-pocs/redpanda-poc/README.md

 # Redpanda POC

 A Proof of Concept application demonstrating how to use Redpanda (Kafka API-compatible streaming platform) with Go.
-This project provides a simple API for producing messages to Redpanda topics.
+This project provides a simple API for producing messages to Redpanda topics and includes a Kafka consumer implementation.

 ## Overview